About teenage moods

 Their bodies are changing, which might make them self-conscious or embarrassed – or just make them want more privacy and time to themselves.
-Children whose development seems to be taking a long time compared with friends might seem frustrated by or emotional about these physical delays.
+Children who seem to be developing earlier or later than friends might feel emotional about these physical changes.

-This means young people can find it harder to keep a lid on some of their more powerful emotions, and it might seem that they react more emotionally to situations than they used to.
-They’re also still learning to process and express those emotions in a grown-up way.
+Also, your child’s brain will keep changing into their early 20s.
+The section of the brain that’s the last to develop, the prefrontal cortex, is closely connected to the areas responsible for regulating and controlling emotions.
+This means your child might find it harder to control some of their stronger emotions, and it might seem that they react more emotionally to situations than they used to.
+They’re still learning to process and express their emotions in a grown-up way.

 Social and emotional factors

-Riding the ups and downs
+Helping teenagers manage emotional ups and downs

-Sometimes casual, everyday activities like driving your child somewhere or doing the washing up together are the best times for him to share things with you.
+Staying connected and actively listening to what’s going on in your child’s life will help you pick up more easily on the triggers for their emotional ups and downs.
+Sometimes casual, everyday activities like driving your child somewhere or watching TV together are the best times for your child to share things with you.

 Giving your child space